shane-kercheval/llm-chain/README.md

 Here's an example where we chain together the following tasks:

 - ask a question
-- do a web-search
+- do a web-search based on the question
-- scrape the top_n web-pages
+- scrape the top_n web-pages from the search results
-- split the pages up into chunks
+- split the web-pages up into chunks (so that we can search for the most relevant chunks)
-- save the chunks to document index (i.e. vector database)
+- save the chunks to a document index (i.e. vector database)
 - create a prompt that includes the original question along with the most relevant chunks
 - send the prompt to the chat model
-- create a second prompt that asks the model to summarize the response
+- create a second prompt that asks the model to summarize the prevoius response
 - send the second prompt to the chat model

+**Again, the key concept of a chain is simply that the output of one link is the input of the next link.** So, in the code below, you can replace any step with your own implementation, as long as the input/output matches the link you replace.

 One thing to note is the `Value` object being used below.
 It's just a simple caching mechanism.
 It's a callable that, when passed a value, it caches and returns that value; and when called without a value, it returns the cached value.
-Below, it's being used to cache the original question, feed the question into the web-search, and then re-inject the question back in the chain into the prompt-template.
+Below, it's being used to cache the original question, feed the question into the web-search, and then re-inject the question back in the chain and into the prompt-template.

 See [this notebook](https://github.com/shane-kercheval/llm-chain/tree/main/examples/chains.ipynb) for an in-depth explanation.